mrana6/hgrmpflow/README.md

-# Differentiable-RMPflow
+# Human Guided RMPflow
-RMPflow implementation in PyTorch.
+Implementation of Human guided RMPflow in PyTorch.
 This package has been tested on python3.5.

 ## Requirements
 1. urdf_parser_py: `pip3 install urdf-parser-py`